What Happens After Hernia Surgery

 The middle layer (layer two) is a flat waterproof dressing.
 You can shower with it on and then pat it dry.
 It may last 12 days but you might need to change it once or twice.
 The fewer times it is changed the better as it reduces the risk of a minor wound infection.

-At 12 days, you can remove all the dressings and the wound should be healed: dry and clean.
-Simply washing it with a wet flannel at this stage will remove any last clots.
+At 12 days, you can remove all the dressings including small steri-strips and the wound should be healed: dry and clean.
+Simply washing it with a wet flannel at this stage will remove any last ing old clot.
 An alcohol wipe can remove any sticky residue from the dressing adhesive.

 Pain relief post hernia surgery